Bart's Inner Child: Cultural references

-The episode features cultural references to several films, television shows, and songs.
-The scene with a field full of injured children from the trampoline is a reference to the field of injured soldiers shot in the film Gone with the Wind.
-There is a sequence of Homer trying to push the trampoline off of a cliff, but once he pushes it over the edge, it lands on a pillar of rock and bounces back up.
-This is a reference to the Chuck Jones-directed Wile E. Coyote and Road Runner Looney Tunes cartoons.
+The scene with a field full of injured children from the trampoline is a reference to the field of injured soldiers shot in Gone with the Wind.
+The sequence of Homer trying to push the trampoline off of a cliff is a reference to the Chuck Jones-directed Wile E. Coyote and Road Runner Looney Tunes cartoons.
 The background imitates the desert landscape from the cartoons.
 At church, Reverend Lovejoy attempts to play the classic rag "The Entertainer" by Scott Joplin on the organ.